-- Goats to be culled in accordance with Feral Goat Management Plan. - Increase membership, across the area, of the East Loch Lomond Management Forum. - FLS to finalise the Land Management Plan for Loch Katrine area and this will identify suitable areas for new woodland creation and woodland management opportunities. - Forest Research to start new 4 year project on natural flood management in the Forest in 1st December 2021.
-This will include on the ground work as well as research.
-Queen Elizabeth Forest has been identified as a demonstration site and this could be used as a catalyst to generate more funding.
+- 4.1 FLS/Glen Falloch to cull goats in accordance with Feral Goat Management Plan. - 4.2 Increase membership, across the area, of the East Loch Lomond Management Forum. - 4.3 FLS to finalise the Land Management Plan for Loch Katrine area in April 2022 and this will identify suitable areas for new woodland creation and woodland management opportunities. - 4.4 Rhododendron eradication to continue across the area.